BASIC was the "Ford Model T" of the programming languages, and so also for CP/M ...

 BASIC/E was the predecessor of CBASIC, "an early candidate".

 Like Tiny BASIC, it was less common used and has also some limitations.
-Version 2.3 can be download from my mirror here (see also Simtel CPMUG005 disk).
+Version 2.3 can be download from my mirror >here< (see also Simtel CPMUG005 disk, there is also a compiler included).

 To be honest, may be other, rare BASIC variations for CP/M exist also, but I do not want to list them all here.
 If you think there is one worth to be mentioned here also, do not hesitate to write an email ;-)